3scale-labs/3scale_ws_api_for_php/README.markdown

     $usageReport->getPeriodStart()  // 1272405600 (Unix timestamp for April 28, 2010, 00:00:00)
     $usageReport->getPeriodEnd()    // 1272492000 (Unix timestamp for April 29, 2010, 00:00:00)

-    // The current value the user already consumed in the period
+    // The current value the application already consumed in the period
     $usageReport->getCurrentValue() // 8032

     // The maximal value allowed by the limit in the period